Document #: HHS-OCIO-OIS-2019-05-004

 Virtual Private Network (VPN) - A virtual network, built on top of existing physical networks that provides a secure communications tunnel for data and other information transmitted between networks.
 (Source: NIST, SP 800-46 Revision 2)

-- 7. Protected Health Information, as defined in the HIPAA Privacy Rule, is information, including demographic data, that relates to:
+- back to note 6 7.
+Protected Health Information, as defined in the HIPAA Privacy Rule, is information, including demographic data, that relates to:

 The individual’s past, present or future physical or mental health or condition;